-We are unwittingly brainwashed by the advertising and television media in a myriad of ways.
-We may have learned about the influences of advertising and television somewhere along the way, but it’s still difficult not to succumb to it if you are not vigilant.
+We are unwittingly brainwashed by advertising and television media in a myriad of ways.
+We may have learned about the influences of advertising and television somewhere along the way, but it’s still difficult not to succumb to them if you are not vigilant.

-Each of these tactics has a profound affect in its ability to anchor the advertiser’s or producer’s messages in our brain –- mostly in our subconscious mind.
+Each of these tactics has a profound effect on its ability to anchor the advertiser’s or producer’s messages in our brain –- mostly in our subconscious mind.
 The repetitiveness of these messages leads to us being brainwashed.

 Here are some examples.

 Brainwashed to keep watching a particular television program

 Have you ever watched a network morning, so-called, news program and found yourself anxiously waiting for a segment announced at the beginning only to find that it was nothing close to what they had implied?